sguox002/leetcode/leetcode-all.md

 ->>

 ## math
+<<-1006	Clumsy Factorial    		53.6%	Medium
+given n, use */+- in order repeatedly. return the value. for example 9*8/7+6-5*4/3+2-1
+- approach 1: using a stack
+- i*(i-1)/(i-2)=i+1 when i>=5
+->>

+<<-1012	Numbers With Repeated Digits    		37.8%	Hard
+given N, return number of numbers with at least 1 repeated digit. equivalent=N-count(number without repeated digits)
+combination: 9*8*7...
+->>

+<<-1015	Smallest Integer Divisible by K    		32.6%	Medium
+number shall be all 1s. find the smallest number length. pigeon hole principle: we only need to check those number from length=1 to K. N%K has K values from 0 to K-1. if 0 does not exist, then two duplicate must appear and this will form a cycle. (only remainder matters).
+->>

+<<-1017	Convert to Base -2    		59.4%	Medium
+negative base but coefficient is still 0/1. get the coefficient if negative then we need convert to 0,1 and increase n. for example get coefficient -1, we change to 1, we need add 2 on n.
+->>
+<<-1037	Valid Boomerang    		37.8%	Easy
+check 3 points on a line, math.
+->>

 <<-1067	Digit Count in Range    		40.4%	Hard
 given an integer d and range [L,R], find the number of occurrence of d.
 =count(d,R)-count(d,L)